manuGil/lecture-notes/swc-notes/shell-notes.md

 ## PART 1
 ### 0. INTRODUCTION [10 min]

-> An Quick introduction to what a BASH terminal is and what it is used for (Slides)
+> A Quick introduction to what a BASH terminal.
+What it is and what it is used for (Slides)

 > Explain when and why CLIs are more useful than GUIs.